 10 Ways To Motivate Your Child To Do Better In School

-Created by Swapna Nair Updated on Feb 27, 2019
+Created by Swapna Nair Updated on May 11, 2021

 Your son or daughter is not able to focus much on what is being taught in the classroom?
 Or your child doesn’t note down the homework properly in the school diary.
-Or do you often find yourself saying,” My son is intelligent but doesn’t study’.
+Or do you often find yourself saying,” My son is intelligent but doesn’t study’?
 My daughter takes life too easy’ I have to push my child to study; he is so lazy.”
-Reason is probably your child needs some motivation to focus and perform better in school.
+The reason is probably your child needs some motivation to focus and perform better in school.

-These 10 tips will help your child focus better and maybe outdo himself/ herself!
+I got these 10 tips will help your child focus better and maybe outdo himself/ herself!

-- Effective communication: Listen to your child.
+- Effective Communication: Listen to your child.
 Look out for the clues in your conversation with him/her.
 Your child should feel uninhibited about sharing whatever happens.
 For this to happen you have to exercise listening skills.
 Listen without getting emotional and offering instant advice.
 Later you can come back to guide on solving any issue (if needed).
 Listen to your child’s teachers too.
 Gather all the feedback.
 Do not react immediately; do not scold your child in front of the teacher and others.
-Also do not disrespect the teacher nor talk about the school disrespectfully in front of your child.
+Also, do not disrespect the teacher nor talk about the school disrespectfully in front of your child.
 Take a balanced look and then resolve the issue.
 Cultivate patience and be non-judgemental.
 No child wants to be termed lazy or a weakling.
 If your child is not performing well, there is a reason behind it.
-It could be lack of self-esteem or it could be some learning disability; all you need to do is be calm and observant.
+It could be a lack of self-esteem or it could be some learning disability; all you need to do is be calm and observant.

 - Select appropriate and attractive notebook/diary for revision: Help your child select the appropriate pens/pencil/ eraser- check for the pressure and strokes for the pen and pencil.
 The child should feel a sense of pleasure and comfort while using the pen/pencil.

-- Select a room/space/corner for studying: Set up a small study table and chair.
+- Select a Room/Space/Corner for studying: Set up a small study table and chair.
 If your child is hyperactive, set the table facing an empty wall.
 Check for lighting and ventilation.
 The light should be just right for the eyes-not too harsh nor too dull.
 Yellow light is more beneficial than white light.
 If your child is right handed then the light has to fall from the left side and vice versa.
 Keep away distractions.
-Preferably have study table away from the TV room or keep the TV turned off during study hours.
+Preferably have a study table away from the TV room or keep the TV turned off during study hours.
 Gadgets have to be kept away too.
 A peaceful environment is needed for studying.
 Hence parents have to ensure this.

-- Methods to use:
+Methods to Use:

-c) Use mnemonics in learning.
+- Use mnemonics in learning.

-d) Use highlighter to highlight important words.
+- Use a highlighter to highlight important words.

-g) Concentration- Whenever the mind wanders bring it back with deep breathing or mindfulness.
+- Concentration- Whenever the mind wanders bring it back with deep breathing or mindfulness.
 Take breaks in between studying.
 During the breaks, circle the letter ‘e’ from a paragraph; play an indoor game, maybe a round of chess or scrabble.
 Get back refreshed to study again.

-k) An excellent method is to design quiz, various tests and even set a practice exam paper.
+- An excellent method is to design quiz, various tests and even set a practice exam paper.
 This will help children to manage their time and answers.

-- Ensure that your child does the homework and assignments /projects: Till the age of ten they would need your guidance.
-After the age of ten your supervision is important.
+- Ensure that your child does the homework and assignments /projects: Till the age of ten, they would need your guidance.
+After the age of ten, your supervision is important.